butcherg/wxpolygon/README.md

 for Round-Anything's polyRound() module.

 Note that wxpolygon always displays a closed polygon, closed with a line segment between the last point in the list and the first point.

+The point table grows as you add points.
+You can edit any coordinate in the table and the polygon window will update.
+When you select a point in the polygon pane, the corresponding entry in the table will select.
+Note that three columns are always displayed in the table, x, y, and r.  r is used for clipboard copy and file saving if the polyround property is set to 1; if the property is set to 0, the table still displays r but it isn't used for clipboard copy and file saving.

 ## File Opening/Saving